git-user-cpp/test_app_for_couples/README.md

-# Test app for couples v1.0.0
+# Test app for couples
-😃 red 😃
+:heart_eyes: An app to your love :heart_eyes:

 ## ⚠️ LICENSE ⚠️
 MIT License